Tax filing season is in full swing.

 There are some considerations to go over with your advisor when deciding on changes to your portfolio.
 Here are some key questions you should ask before buying or selling an investment.

-Tips on Working Remotely with Your Advisor During COVID-19
+Tips on Working Remotely with Your Advisor

 - Send information securely.
-If you need to send private, sensitive, and/or confidential information to your advisor, do not send it using unsecured websites or e-mail services.
+If you need to send private, sensitive, and/or confidential information to your advisor, do not send it using unsecured websites or email services.
 Private information like your SIN is best communicated directly over the phone, or via other secure methods.

-1. You Can Determine Whether Your Investments Are Still Right For You
+1. You Can Determine Whether Your Investments Are Still Right for You

-2. You Can Take Steps To Stay On Track
+2. You Can Take Steps to Stay on Track

 Reporting Income Earned Through Investments

-Income you earn through investments makes up a component of your taxable income.
+The income you earn through investments makes up a component of your taxable income.
 It is calculated in with the income you earn from employment and other sources.
 There are a couple of points to be aware of when reporting your investment income.

 When it comes to investing, the income you earn can come in various ways, and the Canada Revenue Agency (CRA) taxes income types differently.

 For example, income earned from interest may be taxed differently than income earned from dividends.
 In some cases, investment income isn’t taxed at all.
 For instance, if you hold investments in a Tax-Free Savings Account (TFSA), the amount contributed as well as the income gained from investments in the account is tax-free, even on withdrawal.